buff0k/Debian-11-Groupware/README.md

  ```bash
  nano /etc/sogo/sogo.conf
  ```

- The Debian standard sogo.conf sucks, clear out everything (Don't rm the file unless you know how to fix permissions on a newly created file).
+ The Debian standard sogo.conf (For clarity on each of the configurable fields, check out the [SOGo Installation Guide](https://www.sogo.nu/files/docs/SOGoInstallationGuide.html)) (sucks, clear out everything (Don't rm the file unless you know how to fix permissions on a newly created file).
 Once you are finished, your sogo.conf file will look something like this:
  ```bash
  {
    /* *********************  Main SOGo configuration file  **********************